How to use Multipass remotely

-This document will demonstrate how to use Multipass remotely.
+This guide explains how to use Multipass remotely.
 This can be useful, for example, if you want to run your VMs on a more powerful machine.

 Expose Multipass to your network

-To expose Multipass to your network, pass --address
+To expose Multipass to your network, use the --address

 The client accepts the MULTIPASS_SERVER_ADDRESS